vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

    Campaigns`, and click :guilabel:`Save`.

 .. note::
-   In order for the :guilabel:`Send SMS` option to appear, the Odoo *SMS Marketing* application must be installed on the database.
+   In order for the :guilabel:`Send SMS` option to appear, the Leansoft *SMS Marketing* application must be installed on the database.

 Add content and communications to campaigns